Employment Opportunities in Summer Recreation

 Conservation Recreation Facilities Supervisor - Two years of experience in maintenance or mechanical work under the supervision of a skilled trades person or completion of an appropriate two year technical school course.

 Lifeguard - Must be at least 16 years of age (Preference given to 18 years and up).
 Possess current certification in lifeguard training or equivalent, community first aid and safety or equivalent, and cardiopulmonary resuscitation or equivalent.
-Must pass DEC's practical exam in Lifesaving and CPR skills.
+Must pass DEC's qualifying procedure in Lifesaving and CPR skills.

 Park and Recreation Aide Series - Must be physically able to perform a variety of maintenance duties.
 May require valid driver's license.